Supervised Detection of Strongly-Labelled Whale Calls

 Ellen White

-Passive Acoustic Monitoring (PAM) is a technology used to listen to and analyze sounds in the Ocean, and has emerged as a transformative tool for applied ecology, conservation and biodiversity monitoring.
-In particular, it offers unique opportunities to examine long-term trends in the population growth, abundance, distribution, of different whale species.
-But to efficiently automate PAM data processing in this application, two major challenges need to be addressed: the scarcity of whale calls on one side, and the variability of the surrounding acoustic environment on the other side.
+Passive Acoustic Monitoring (PAM) is a technology used to analyze sounds in the Ocean, where our capacity of visual observation is highly limited.
+It has emerged as a transformative tool for applied ecology, conservation and biodiversity monitoring.
+In particular, it offers unique opportunities to examine long-term trends in population dynamics, abundance, distribution or behaviour of different whale species.
+But for this purpose, the automation of PAM data processing, involving the automatic detection of whale calls in long-term recordings, faces two major issues: the scarcity of calls and the variability of soundscapes.

-In this context, a supervised sound event detection task was designed, and applied to the detection of 7 different call types from two emblematic whale species, the Antarctic blue and fin whales.
-This task aims to improve and assess the ability of models to address the two challenges just mentioned: firstly because the calls happen only 6 % of the time, and secondly because the recordings come from different sites and time periods.
-To put it in a nutshell, Antarctica appeared to us as a very exciting playground to start a large-scale evaluation of model generalization capacity!
+In this data challenge, a supervised sound event detection task was designed, and applied to the detection of 7 different call types from two emblematic whale species, the Antarctic blue and fin whales.
+This task aims to improve and assess the ability of models to address the two issues just mentioned, as models will have to deal with whale calls happening only 6 % of the time, and PAM recordings coming from different time periods and sites all around Antarctica that present highly variable soundscapes.
+The White Continent appeared to be a very exciting playground to start a large-scale evaluation of model generalization capacity, but challenging for sure!

 Scientific context